From Taste of Melbourne to Melbourne Food and Wine Festival

-Like all good foodie cities, Melbourne in Australia is home to a handful of delicious food festivals, from Taste of Melbourne to Melbourne Food and Wine Festival.
-It was Taste of Melbourne, held in September, that we used as an excuse to travel here last year and get to know the city’s food scene, and the 20-day Melbourne Food and Wine Festival, on at the moment, is partly what has brought us back to Melbourne again.
+It was Taste of Melbourne, held in September 2011, that we used as an excuse to travel to Melbourne and get to know the city’s food scene, but it was the 20-day Melbourne Food and Wine Festival in March 2012, underway at the moment, that brought us back to Melbourne again.

 TASTE OF MELBOURNE